EternalStorm4444/EternalStorm4444/README.md

 - 👀 I’m interested in data science and machine learning!
 - 🌱 I’m currently learning data analytics with R
 - 💞️ I’m looking to collaborate on something fun
-- 📫 How to reach me kcampb43@kent.edu
+- 📫 How to reach me kiersten@campbell.club

 <!---
 EternalStorm4444/EternalStorm4444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.